nurmohammed840/databuf.rs/README.md

 ### 1. 🚀 Performance 🚀

-There is no performance penalty for using this library.

 - Zero-copy deserialization: Its mean that no data is copied.
 Instead, the data is referenced.

     ```rust